Are Bananas Radioactive?

 Explanation

-Potassium is essential for human health, and bananas are famously high in potassium.
+Potassium is essential for human health, and bananas turn brown for entirely different chemical reasons than radioactivity.
 About 0.012% of all potassium is the radioactive isotope potassium-40 (K-40), which has a half-life of 1.25 billion years.
 This makes all potassium-containing foods - including bananas, potatoes, and beans - technically radioactive.

 Your body tightly regulates potassium levels.
 When you eat a banana, you excrete excess potassium, so eating more bananas does not accumulate radioactive potassium in your body.
 The 'banana equivalent dose' is used by radiation scientists to help people understand small radiation exposures in relatable terms.